Devnol/Miini-hwkit/README.md

  ### miniRGBii
  A board designed to add the missing component video filters present on the RVL-001/RVL-101 consoles.

- ### miniRGBii-panel
- A pcb panel containing 12 miniRGBii boards in a 4x3 arrangement joined with mouse bites designed for mass production.

  For more information visit [the Wii mini Hacking discord server](https://discord.gg/7jNHphfDQk)